A college freshman has advantages over a senior

 Attitude Adjustment

-I have come to see that it is the photographers who understand they are here to serve others.
+I have come to see that photographers understand they are here to serve others.
 They operate by helping others communicate effectively using visuals.

-When you are a freelancer, you will have a client occasionally insult you- or it feels this way.
+When you are a freelancer, a client occasionally insults you- or it feels this way.
 They may demean your position or some other way you feel offended.
-You have a choice to respond and set them straight; sometimes, this might be necessary, but you must ask yourself if it is worth losing the account.
+You can respond and set them straight; sometimes, this might be necessary, but you must ask yourself if it is worth losing the account.

 As I read Ken Barnes’s book, I came across this quote he had from Gordon MacDonald in his book Rebuilding Your Broken World.